 National Latino AIDS Awareness Day

 October 15 is National Latino AIDS Awareness Day.
-The 2014 theme is 'To End AIDS, Commit to Act' - 'Para Acabar con el SIDA, Comprometete a Actuar.'
+The 2014 theme was 'To End AIDS, Commit to Act' - 'Para Acabar con el SIDA, Comprometete a Actuar.'

 The Latino Commission on AIDS (LCOA) , the Hispanic Federation and many other organizations organize this day.
 The NLAAD campaign works annually at building capacity for non-profit organizations and health departments in order to reach Latino/Hispanic communities, promote HIV testing, and provide HIV prevention information and access to care.